gboehl/dynare/doc/manual/source/installation-and-configuration.rst

 Software requirements
 =====================

-Packaged versions of Dynare are available for Windows (7, 8.1, 10), several GNU/Linux
+Packaged versions of Dynare are available for Windows (7, 8.1, 10 and 11),
-distributions (Debian, Ubuntu, Linux Mint, Arch Linux) and macOS 10.11 or later.
+several GNU/Linux distributions (Debian, Ubuntu, Linux Mint, Arch Linux) and macOS (11).
 Dynare should work on other systems, but some compilation steps are necessary in that case.

 In order to run Dynare, you need one of the following:

-* MATLAB version 8.3 (R2014a) or above;
+* MATLAB, any version ranging from 8.3 (R2014a) to 9.11 (R2021b);
-* GNU Octave version 4.4 or above, with the statistics package from `Octave-Forge`_.
-Note however that the Dynare installers for Windows and macOS require a more specific version of Octave, as indicated on the download page.
+* GNU Octave, any version ranging from 5.2.0 to 6.3.0, with the statistics package from `Octave-Forge`_.
+Note however that the Dynare installer for Windows requires a more specific version of Octave, as indicated on the download page.

 The following optional extensions are also useful to benefit from extra features, but are in no way required: